Baby carriers

 Hypothermia in Babies: How to React and Prevent It

-Winter means snuggles under the blanket, cozy walks outside… but also the risk of hypothermia for our little ones.
-That’s right — their temperature regulation system isn’t quite top-notch yet.
-So how can we prevent the chills?
-And how can keeping baby close become your best ally?
-Let’s break it down.
+Winter means cuddles under the duvet, bundled-up walks… but also the risk of hypothermia in our little ones.
+And yes, their temperature regulation system isn't quite at its best yet.
+So how do you avoid the shivers?
+And how can keeping baby close to you become your best ally?
+We'll tell you everything.

 What is hypothermia?

-Hypothermia happens when a baby’s body temperature drops below 36.5°C (as defined by the WHO).
-Basically, their little body loses more heat than it produces — and it can happen fast, especially since infants can’t regulate temperature like we can.
+Hypothermia is when baby's body temperature drops below 36.5°C (defined by WHO).
+Basically, their little body loses more heat than it produces, and it can happen quickly, especially in very young ones who can't yet regulate their temperature like we do.

 Signs and symptoms of hypothermia in infants